IncidentHub-Cloud/.github/profile/README.md

 ## Comprehensive Status Page Monitoring

-IncidentHub monitors hundreds of status pages and can alert when when there are outages and maintenance.
+IncidentHub is a status page aggregator that monitors hundreds of status pages and can alert you when when there are outages and maintenance.

 [https://incidenthub.cloud/](https://incidenthub.cloud/)